ancpazambuja/ideas/README.md

 # ideas
 Exchanging ideas

-This space is reserved to exchanging ideas about possible new projects.
+This space is reserved for exchanging ideas about possible new projects.